MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-great-expectations.md

 ---
-title: Data science tutorials - prepare your system
+title: "Tutorial: Use Great Expectations to validate Power BI semantic models"
-description: Before you begin following the data science end-to-end scenario, learn about prerequisites, the sample dataset, and the lakehouse and notebooks you need. ms.reviewer: sgilley ms.author: amjafari
+description: Illustrates how to use SemPy together with Great Expectations to perform data validation on Power BI semantic models. ms.reviewer: sgilley ms.author: amjafari
 author: amhjf
 ms.topic: tutorial
 ms.custom: build-2023
-ms.date: 5/4/2023
+ms.date: 11/14/2023
 ---

 # Tutorial: Use Great Expectations to validate Power BI semantic models

-This tutorial illustrates how to use SemPy together with [Great Expectations](https://greatexpectations.io/) (GX) to perform data validation on Power BI datasets.
+This tutorial illustrates how to use SemPy together with [Great Expectations](https://greatexpectations.io/) (GX) to perform data validation on Power BI semantic models.

-### In this tutorial, you learn how to:
+In this tutorial, you learn how to:

-- Leverage Great Expectation's Fabric Data Source (built on semantic link) to validate constraints on datasets in your Fabric workspace.
+- Apply Great Expectation's Fabric Data Source (built on semantic link) to validate constraints on datasets in your Fabric workspace.
     - Configure a GX Data Context, Data Assets, and Expectations.
     - Run a GX Checkpoint to view validation results.
 - Use semantic link to analyze raw data.